sprat-kv/jobseeker-analytics/CONTRIBUTING.md

 You may run into issues - email help@justajobapp.com for help :)

 ## How can I install the app directly on my computer? [⬆️ Back to Table of Contents](#table-of-contents)
+**Estimated time to complete installation:** 25-50 minutes.
+*This is an estimate and can vary depending on your internet speed and familiarity with the tools.
+The first-time setup with Docker will take the longest.*
 ### Clone the repo
+_Estimated time: 2-5 minutes_
 1. On Windows: We recommend that you use WSL2.
 [Installation instructions here](https://learn.microsoft.com/en-us/windows/wsl/).
 2. On Windows: start WSL
 3. In Github, fork the repository